My Top Eats of 2015

 I love German food, so as we drove past an authentic German restaurant in Sanford, we had to stop.
 Good call, Hollerbach’s Willow Tree Cafe is the ultimate for German eats.
 From the fat, salty pretzel with cheese sauce and spicy mustard to the Wiener Schnitzel with cabbage and Späetzle, it was a great dining experience.

 #5 Fort Lewis Lodge (Millboro, VA)

 My daughter and I visited Warm & Hot Springs this summer.
-Since I was new to the area, I googled best restaurants and the Fort Lewis Lodge popped up.
-Though it was a long drive to the destination, the home cooked comfort food was so tasty that I would gladly do it again.
+Since I was new to the area, I googled the best restaurants, and the Fort Lewis Lodge popped up.
+Though it was a long drive to the destination, the home-cooked comfort food was so tasty that I would gladly do it again.
 It is a do-not-miss if you are in Fort Lewis and for goodness sake, do not skip dessert.

 #6 Peter D’s (Murfreesboro, TN)